Do you struggle with a big, looping banana slice off the tee?

 - Limited greenside spin

-The Nitro Maximum Distance is our top-budget golf ball in this category, thanks to its rock-bottom price, minimal spin, and outrageous velocity.
+The Nitro Maximum Distance is our top-budget ball in this category, thanks to its rock-bottom price, minimal spin, and outrageous velocity.
 Plus, I like the option of colorful balls, which are easier to trace in the air and spot on the ground.

 I found the driving force behind the Nitro Maximum was its high-energy titanium core, which limited revolutions on all shots.
 The lack of spin with increased energy transfer prompted a rapid pace off the clubface, leading to a high, straight launch.